 A Summary Section can be generated or added to a CDA document when the document is created.
 A Summary Section can also be generated and viewed when a CDA document is received.

-A user can create a User Defined Summary Section based on user defined criteria when a CDA document is received as well as when a CDA document is generated.
+A user can create a User Defined Summary Section View based on user defined criteria when a CDA document is received.

 A user can create a predefined Summary Section based on identified use cases when a CDA document is generated as well as when a CDA document is received.